OpenST/ost-wallet-sdk-ios/README.md

 ### Generate a QR Code

-A developer can use this method to generate a QR code that displays the information pertinent to the mobile device it is generated on.Scanning this QR code with a authorized mobile device will result in the new device being authorized.<br/><br/>
+A developer can use this method to generate a QR code that displays the information pertinent to the mobile device it is generated on.
+Scanning this QR code with an authorized mobile device will result in the new device being authorized.<br/><br/>
 **Parameters**<br/>
 &nbsp;_userId: OST Platform user id provided by application server_<br/>